 With straight tresses, 80s mullet is easier to maintain.
 You can grow it even longer this way.

 Make the back really stand out by buzzing the sides pretty short.
 Tease the top up to create a lot of volume as your hair falls over the crown of your head.

 3. Undercut Star Design

 When the sides of your undercut hair blend into your beard you always look highly cohesive.
 Spice it up, though, by adding a star shape design just above your ears.

 The longest section can start at the crown of your head, so the hair on top is short and slightly ruffled.

 4. Curls and Temp Fade

 Show your curls by getting a couple of layers in the back section of your mullet.
-Make the back and top stand out more with the skin fade.
+Give a bowl shape that covers the top of your head.
+To stand out more with the bowl cut mullet, give your sides a skin fade.
 This will also help define the edges of your beard.